aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 Before you start editing PowerPoint shapes through edit points, you might want to consider these points about shapes:

 * A shape (or its path) can either be closed or open.
-* When a shape is closed, it lacks a start or end point.
-When a shape is open, it has a beginning and end.
 * All shapes consist of at least 2 anchor points linked to each other by lines
 * A line is either straight or curved.
 Anchor points determine the nature of the line.
 * Anchor points exist as corner points, straight points, or smooth points: